 Paul’s Tech Makeover: Preparing to Cut the Cord (Premium)

-We're still about a month away from our move to Pennsylvania, but I've started planning for our cord-cutting future.
-And a big part of that is choosing which online service---or, more likely, services---we'll use to replace cable TV.
+We’re still about a month away from our move to Pennsylvania, but I’ve started planning for our cord-cutting future.
+And a big part of that is choosing which online service—or, more likely, services—we’ll use to replace cable TV.

 This isn’t something that will be decided today.
 But with two weeks of downtime before our home swap, and then an incredibly busy week of logistical nightmares after that, now’s as good a time as any to start thinking about this stuff.
 And testing a few of the solutions that might work for us.